nihilok/blog/_posts/2024-01-28-what-ive-learnt.md

 ### _It's been nearly 4 years since I started on the road to becoming a professional software engineer.
 What have I learnt in this time?_

-I thought it might be quite cool to take a look back at some of the code I wrote very early on and go over anything that I was completely oblivious at the time and reflect on how it felt to be stepping into the big wide world of programming.
+I thought it might be quite fun to start by taking a look back at some of the code I wrote very early on and go over anything that I was completely oblivious of at the time and reflect on how it felt to be stepping into the big wide world of programming.

 One of the first projects I took on as a learning exercise was a GUI program to download and extract MP3s from YouTube videos.
 I have a very close friend who was a few steps further along the road to me at the time, as he had already taken the plunge and was already maintaining his first mobile app, and when I told him what I was doing he offered me a useful criteria - he said it should take the JSON from exported Firefox bookmarks and download the whole list of MP3s.
 It was upon receiving this challenge, I think, that I realised how much of a buzz it is to have an extrinsic goal to be working towards, with other stakeholders involved.
 I succeeded in making my little Python Tkinter app do what he had asked.
 I even had some multithreading in there if I remember rightly so that I could show the progress of the downloads, but I probably had very little idea of what that entailed under the hood, and had just found something on StackOverflow that pointed me towards multithreading.
 One thing I remember definitely not understanding at this time was classes in Python.
 I was using them for sure, but the way I was using them was extremely naive.